robstave/Meowcards/cards/go/go-qz2-b.md

 What is the main architectural benefit of Go's module system?

-A) It enforces monolithic application structure
+- A. It enforces monolithic application structure
-B) It provides versioned dependencies with minimal version conflicts
+- B. It provides versioned dependencies with minimal version conflicts
-C) It eliminates the need for third-party libraries
+- C. It eliminates the need for third-party libraries
-D) It dynamically loads code at runtime
+- D. It dynamically loads code at runtime

 ### Back

-**B) It provides versioned dependencies with minimal version conflicts**
+**B. It provides versioned dependencies with minimal version conflicts**

 Go modules (introduced in Go 1.11) solve dependency management by supporting versioned imports with semantic versioning, minimal version selection algorithm, and reproducible builds through go.mod files.
 This gives projects reliable, consistent dependencies without dependency hell.